No Matter If: たとえ・いくら・どれだけ・どんなに

 18. たとえ明日世界が終ろうとしても、必ず君を守るから。

-No matter if the world were to (try to) end tomorrow, I’ll always protect you.
+No matter if the world were to end tomorrow, I will always protect you.

-The use of ~にしろ – also seen as ~にせよ in a more formal tone – with たとえ X indicates that regardless if X is true (which there is admission on the part of the speaker), Y is unequivocally also true.
-So, although X is so (as extreme as it is), Y is just as true and often meant to be an important life lesson to the listener.
+~にしろ—also ~にせよ in formal, written language—with たとえ X indicates that regardless if Situation A is true (which there is admission on the part of the speaker that it may be), Situation B is also unequivocally true.
+In other words, although Situation A is so (as harsh as it may be), Situation B is just as true and often meant to be an important life lesson to the listener.

 19. たとえ冗談(である)にしろ、傷つけるようなことはいうべきではない。